capeman29/TMinUI/README.md

 A missing feature when using MinUI with arcades is that while in the official MinUI's cores usually the name of the rom is enough to identifying a game with arcade the rom naming is quit difficult to decode so boxarts are nearly mandatory to properly identifying a game, that's why I spent a lot of time adding boxarts.
 I'm a player that uses a lot savestates, I really can't understand why almost all firmwares available in the retrogaming do not provide a way to select a specific slot with a graphical preview, when I saw for the first time the in game menu of MinUI I immediately felt that that was the way, then I added the minarch code to minui.

+You can find the latest release here: https://github.com/Turro75/MyMinUI/releases

 Features from FinUI:
 - Add Favorites Collections (Press SELECT to toggle a rom)